KornelJahn/nixos-disko-zfs-test/README.md

 ## Usage

-1. Fork this flake for yourself to modify it to your liking.

-2. (Optional) Prepare a VM with two identical disks.
+1. (Optional) Prepare a VM with two identical disks.
 Recommended size is 16 GiB each (not pre-allocated but dynamically sized).
-By default, VirtualBox hypervisor is considered.
-For QEMU/KVM (with virtio storage), please edit `hosts/testhost.nix` and uncomment the import of `hosts/qemu-guest.nix` and comment the import of `hosts/vbox-guest.nix`.
+By default, VirtualBox hypervisor is considered but QEMU/KVM (with virtio storage) is also supported.

-3. Boot up a NixOS ISO (minimal ISO is recommended).
+2. Boot up a NixOS ISO (minimal ISO is recommended).

+3. Find out persistent virtual disk block device paths by comparing `lsblk` and `ls -l /dev/disk/by-id` outputs.

+4. Fork this flake for yourself and modify it according to your personal preferences.
+Importantly, switch imports in `hosts/testhost.nix` from `hosts/vbox-guest.nix` to `hosts/qemu-guest.nix` if using QEMU/KVM as hypervisor and replace the disk block device paths in `hosts/testhost-disko.nix` by the paths found in the previous step.

+5. There are two ways to jump into an installer Nix devshell of your forked flake for `testhost`:

-4. Fire up a Nix shell with Git and Tmux (for convenience):
+    a.
+Fire up a Nix shell with Git:

-        NIX_CONFIG='experimental-features = nix-command flakes' nix-shell -p git tmux --run tmux
+           NIX_CONFIG='experimental-features = nix-command flakes' nix-shell -p git

-5. Clone the flake using Git and switch to the repo directory.
+       Then clone your flake using Git, switch to the repo directory, and enter the `testhost` installer shell as

-6. Find out persistent virtual disk IDs by comparing `lsblk` and `ls -l /dev/disk/by-id` outputs and modify `hosts/testhost-disko.nix` accordingly.

-7. Enter the `testhost` installation shell as

            nix develop .#testhost

+       The source code of the flake is editable in this case.

+    b.
+Enter the flake devshell directly by referencing the repo in `nix develop`.
+E.g. for this repo:

+           nix develop --extra-experimental-features 'nix-command flakes' github:KornelJahn/nixos-disko-zfs-test#testhost

+       The source code of the flake resides in the Nix store in this case and is therefore read-only.

-8. Set up encryption passphrase and user passwords in advance for unattended filesystem creation and installation as:
+6. Set up encryption passphrase and user passwords in advance for unattended filesystem creation and installation as:

-        mkpass /tmp/pass-zpool-rpool
+        my-mkpass /tmp/pass-zpool-rpool
-        mkpass -a sha-512 /tmp/pass-user-root
+        my-mkpass -a sha-512 /tmp/pass-user-root
-        mkpass -a sha-512 /tmp/pass-user-nixos
+        my-mkpass -a sha-512 /tmp/pass-user-nixos

    Alternatively, for quick testing, execute